 - There are to be a minimum of two responsible adults (VIRTUS-trained) at each practice and game.

 - Coaches must ensure that all players have parents or designated guardians pick them up at the conclusion of each practice and game.
 The coach is expected to stay at the practice/game location until all players have been escorted from that location.

 - Parents/guardians should be prompt in dropping off/picking up their children, out of courtesy for the coaching staff.

-- All players will play at a minimum 2 innings in the field.
+- Crosstown Baseball policies govern.
+All players will play in the field each inning on defense.
 The batting order and speed of the game will dictate how many ‘at-bats’ each player receives.

-- Defensive players must change positions every inning, to ensure all players have equal opportunity to play infield/outfield.
+- Defensive players must change positions every inning, to ensure all players have equal opportunity to play both infield and outfield.

 COMMUNICATION AND SPORTSMANSHIP